Reunification Day Vietnam

 This momentous moment occurred on April 30th, 1975.
 Therefore, Reunification Day in Vietnam takes place on April 30th every year.

 Confronted with a cocktail of competing non-communist factions, and the Viet Minh’s direct support from Chinese communists, France (and later the US and the UK) supported the exiled Emperor, Bao Dai as she prosecuted the war.
-But by 7 May, 1954, the French were forced to surrender.
+But by 7 May, 1954, the French were forced to concede defeat.

 Ho Chi Minh